joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/13/us/politics/trump-anthropic-ai-models.html

 **State Attorneys General Are Investigating OpenAI**\
-`OpenAI said that a coalition of states had opened an investigation over a wide range of its practices, including its handing of user data, safety of minors and advertising activities.`\
+`OpenAI said that a coalition of states had opened an investigation over a wide range of its practices, including its handling of user data, safety of minors and advertising activities.`\
 https://www.nytimes.com/2026/06/13/technology/states-investigating-openai.html

 **Trump Again Picks Personal Lawyer for a Top Job, as U.S. Attorney in Manhattan**\